 B. Describe organized bird monitoring or data obtained from researchers or volunteers in the local park system.
 (Exclusions: Programs that receive credit under 4C: Christmas Bird Count, Great Backyard Bird Count, Swift Night Out)

-The City of Darlington is an active monitor and participant in the Lafayette County Bluebird Society, Inc. Velma Klenke has monitored multiple bluebird boxes for years.
-In 2017 she reported 59 bluebirds fledged from 23 boxes located along her three trails
+The City of Darlington has an active monitor and participant in the Lafayette County Bluebird Society, Inc., Velma Klenke, who has monitored nest boxes for years in the city limits.
+In 2018 she reported 78 bluebirds fledged and 7 chickadees fledged from 23 boxes located along three bluebird trails.
+One trail is located in the city park.

 L. Show that your community has restored at least two acres of woodlands, wetlands, or prairie.